-Figure 5-1 to Figure 5-8 provide an overview of the annual distribution of longline effort for 1996 through 2003 in Statistical Areas 4-9 during the second and third quarters.
-The general distributional patterns were similar over this period with effort concentrated over a relative wide longitudinal band around South Africa, a narrow band in the Southeast Indian Ocean and in the Tasman Sea region.
+Figure 5-3 and Figure 5-4 provide an overview of the annual distribution of longline effort for 1997 through 2004 in Statistical Areas 4-9 during the second and third quarters.
+For comparison purposes, the 40 squares mentioned previously as having been regularly fished are shown as a highlighted area on the map.
+The general distributional patterns were similar over this period with effort concentrated over a relative wide longitudinal band around South Africa; a narrow band in the Southeast Indian Ocean; and in the Tasman Sea region.
 However, also evident in these figures are annual changes in the location and intensity of fishing (e.g. southeast area of New Zealand).
+Of particular interest is the easterly shift in effort in Statistical Area 9 and the westerly shift in effort in Statistical Area 8 in 2004, when compared to any of the previous years (Figure 5-4), such that there is an almost continuous longitudinal band of fishing effort across the southern Indian Ocean in 2004.
+There is virtually no effort in Area 7 west of Tasmania, a halt to a continuing spatial contraction in this once regularly fished area.